docker-hy/docker-hy.github.io/part2.md

 The version setting is not very strict, it just needs to be above 2 because otherwise the syntax is significantly different.
 See <https://docs.docker.com/compose/compose-file/> for more info.
 The key `build:` value can be set to a path (ubuntu) or have an object with `context` and `dockerfile` keys.

-Now we can build and push both variants with just these commands:
+Now we can build and push with just these commands:

     $ docker-compose build
     $ docker-compose push